Is tuna okay for cats?

 • Risk of mercury poisoning – tuna is high in mercury.

-• The ratio of unsaturated fats to vitamin E is not sufficient for cats and can lead to a Vitamin E deficiency, which causes a painful inflammation of the fat.
+• The ratio of unsaturated fats to Vitamin E is not sufficient for cats and can lead to a Vitamin E. deficiency, which causes a painful inflammation of the fat.

 • Addiction issues – your cat may not want anything else!